-Another day, and another Australian business suffered a data breach.
+Another day, and another Australian business has suffered a data breach.
 The Latitude hack has once again put the spotlight on the importance of cyber security for businesses.

 The recent attack also highlights the prominence of cybercrime in Australia.